-Sling TV is changing the future of television.
-It’s a bold statement to be sure, but it’s one that most Sling TV reviews will agree with.
-Surrounded by an ever-growing selection of on-demand streaming services, Sling TV has separated itself from the pack thanks to its unique offering — a collection of popular live streaming channels previously only available to those with a cable contract.
+What is Sling TV?
+Sling TV is a live streaming service that has changed the future of television by offering a true cable TV alternative.
+It’s a bold statement to be sure, but it’s one that most Sling TV reviews will affirm.
+Surrounded by an ever-growing selection of on-demand and live streaming services, Sling TV has separated itself from the pack thanks to its unique offering — a true skinny bundle of popular live streaming channels at an unbelievably low price.
+Read on for more about Sling TV channels, packages, cost, devices, and more.

 These Sling TV channels include ESPN, ESPN2, TBS, TNT, AMC, and more, starting at just $20 a month with no contract.
 For more channels, there are also additional “skinny bundle” packages in various genres (e.g. sports, world news, etc.) that can be added on top of your basic subscription, typically for $5 a month (more on these below).
 You pay month-to-month, just like you do with Netflix and other streaming services, and you can cancel at any time without penalty.
 There are no taxes or hidden fees, either.